 The mausoleum faced directly toward the entry of the Pantheon.
 Even if they were some distance apart, there was a corridor linking the two.

 The mausoleum was actively used for burials until 217 CE.
 As other emperors, like Hadrian, made monumental tombs for their dynasties, Augustus’ tomb lost importance.

 After the fall of the (Western) Roman Empire in 476 CE, Rome fairly well emptied out.

-Rome barely had any inhabitants, there was a lack of clean water, and the city was pretty unliveable.
-There was no push to preserve any buildings or monuments, even import ones such as the Mausoleum of Augustus.
+There was a lack of clean water, and the city was pretty unliveable.
+There was no push to preserve any buildings or monuments, even important ones such as the Mausoleum of Augustus.